Fea's Muntjac

 Key Features

-- Golden-yellow crown of hair between antlers
+- Golden-yellow hair on the crown of the head

 When You’ll See Them